UhOhSpiders/SoundplayRaspi/usb/p5js/README.md

 ## Input & Interactivity

-- `MIDI.js` handles input from a MIDI controller using the [WEB MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
+- `MIDI.js` defines a class which handles input from a MIDI controller using the [WEB MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
-- The notes this class listens for are passed as an array of integers when the class is instantiated in `main.js`.
+- The notes it for are passed as an array of integers when the class is instantiated in `main.js`.
-- You don't need to edit `MIDI.js` this to make your sketch interactive.
-Instead, implement/override the functions listed in `BaseSketch.js` within your new class (see `Waves.js` as an example of how to do this.)
+- You don't need to edit `MIDI.js` to make your sketch interactive.
+Instead, implement/override the input functions listed in `BaseSketch.js` within your new class (see `Waves.js` as an example).
+- This pattern means new sketches can do their own thing without breaking any of the old ones.